aleynahukmet/medical-qa/README.md

 ## Evaluation:

-I used Translation Evaluator to evaluate the model on the test set, and it achieves ~0.887 (a 10-point imporovement from 0.78 for the base model).
+I used Translation Evaluator to evaluate the model on the test set, and it achieved ~0.887 (a 10-point improvement from 0.78 for the base model).

 ## Requirements: